 The net debt-to-revenue ratio at year-end is 209%.
 This ratio excludes Bay Venues Limited (BVL) revenue.
+At a consolidated level which includes BVL revenue the debt to revenue ratio is below 200%.

 The following graph shows the increase in debt and how it is funded over time.
 Both growth debt and rates debt have steadily increased over time.